Talking to Jesus

 "Talking to Jesus" is a song performed by American contemporary worship bands Elevation Worship and Maverick City Music, which features vocals from Brandon Lake.
 The song was released on April 9, 2021, as a promotional single from their collaborative live album, Old Church Basement (2021).
 The song was written by Brandon Lake, Chris Brown, and Steven Furtick.

 "Talking to Jesus" debuted at No. 9 on the US Hot Christian Songs chart, and at No. 1 on the Hot Gospel Songs chart.

+Brandon Lake and Thomas Rhett released a live rendition of "Talking to Jesus" as a standalone single on May 12, 2023.
+Their rendition peaked at No. 26 on the US Hot Christian Songs chart.

 Background

 On April 9, 2021, Elevation Worship and Maverick City Music released "Talking to Jesus" featuring Brandon Lake as the second promotional single from their collaborative album, Old Church Basement (2021).
 "Talking to Jesus" is the follow-up to the first promotional single from the album, "Jireh".
 The song also marks Brandon Lake's second appearance on an Elevation Worship project, having co-written and featured on the hit single "Graves into Gardens".